-All students following the D.Phil., M.Litt. or M.Sc. (by Research) who registered for the DPhil from 1 October 2007 onwards, are required to deposit a hardbound and a digital copy of their thesis with the Bodleian Libraries.
+All students following the DPhil, MLitt or MSc (by Research) who registered for the DPhil from 1 October 2007 onwards, are required to deposit both a hardbound and a digital copy of their thesis with the Bodleian Libraries.
 Please be aware that this is a condition for award of the degree and it is enforced.
 The digital copy should be deposited into ORA at http://ora.ox.ac.uk after Leave to Supplicate (LTS) has been granted.
 Students who commenced these degrees before October 2007 must deposit a hardbound copy but may also optionally submit a digital copy.

-More information about the background and processes associated with depositing your thesis in ORA can be found in Annexe H.
+More information about the background and processes associated with depositing your thesis in ORA can be found in Annexe I.